galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

 just released a new version (dependency version number update), you need an additional package for data analysis (adding a new dependency) or you have found a better package and no longer need the older package (adding a new and removing an old dependency).
-What you need to do in this case (apart from installing the new and removing the packages that are no longer needed from your virtual environment) is update the contents of the `environment.yml` file accordingly by re-issuing `conda env export` command and propagate the updated `environment.yml` file to your collaborators via your code sharing platform (e.g. GitHub).
+What you need to do in this case (apart from installing the new and removing the packages that are no longer needed from your environment) is update the contents of the `environment.yml` file accordingly by re-issuing `conda env export` command and propagate the updated `environment.yml` file to your collaborators via your code sharing platform (e.g. GitHub).